hristog121/InternetSecurity-IK2206/README.md

 # InternetSecurity-IK2206-2020

-This repo is containing solutions to task in the IK2206 - Internet Security and Privacy course given by KTH.
+This repo contains solutions to task in the IK2206 - Internet Security and Privacy course given by KTH.

 This project is written in java and implements a VPN - portforwarder.
 Durning the handshake the VPN is using RSA to set up session key for AES encryption.